husio/gbb/pkg/surf/docs/README.md

     Post(handleUserUpdate)
 ```

-Path declaration use regular expressions to match the URL's path.
+Path declarations use regular expressions to match the URL's path.
 Above path is translated to `^/users/\d+$`.
-Brackets and pattern name (`user-id`) are a syntactic sugar to make declaration look nicer.
-Use [`surf.PathArg`](https://godoc.org/github.com/go-surf/surf#PathArg) to access matched value inside of a handler.
+Parentheses and pattern name (`user-id`) are a syntactic sugar to make declarations look nicer.
+Use [`surf.PathArg`](https://godoc.org/github.com/go-surf/surf#PathArg) to access the matched value inside of a handler.

 Not found or method not allowed errors are rendered using `surf/render_error.tmpl`.
-Default template is provided by `surf`, but can be overwritten to customize error messages.
+A default template is provided by `surf`, but can be overwritten to customize error messages.

 ### Handlers

 Provided handler can use different notation (see [`AsHandler`](https://godoc.org/github.com/go-surf/surf#AsHandler) for more details).

-When writing [escape early if statements](https://softwareengineering.stackexchange.com/questions/18454/should-i-return-from-a-function-early-or-use-an-if-statement), because of default `http.Handler` notation, you may forget to `return` and only later realize of the mistake.
-To help with this issue, `surf` supports [`surf.HandlerFunc`](https://godoc.org/github.com/go-surf/surf#HandlerFunc) notation, that returns [`surf.Response`](https://godoc.org/github.com/go-surf/surf#Response).
+When writing [escape early if statements](https://softwareengineering.stackexchange.com/questions/18454/should-i-return-from-a-function-early-or-use-an-if-statement), because of default `http.Handler` notation, you may forget to `return` and only later realize the mistake.
+To help with this issue, `surf` supports [`surf.HandlerFunc`](https://godoc.org/github.com/go-surf/surf#HandlerFunc) notation, that returns a [`surf.Response`](https://godoc.org/github.com/go-surf/surf#Response).

-If you want to directly write response to `http.ResponseWriter` instead of returning `surf.Response` instance, return `nil`.
+If you want to directly write a response to `http.ResponseWriter` instead of returning a `surf.Response` instance, return `nil`.

 ### Middlewares

-Any route can provide [middlewares](https://godoc.org/github.com/go-surf/surf#Middleware) to all it's handlers:
+Any route can provide [middlewares](https://godoc.org/github.com/go-surf/surf#Middleware) to all its handlers:

 ```go
 rt.R(`/users/(user-id:\d+)`).